jthlab/bim-paper/README.md

 ### How to replicate the results?
 We applied our model to [1000 genome project](https://www.internationalgenome.org/) specifically to the [tree sequences data](https://zenodo.org/record/3051855#.YGSwl2RKg-Q).
-All results in this project can be reproduced by [Analysis notebook](1000GenomesProject/Analysis.ipynb).
+All results in this project can be reproduced by [Analysis notebook](1000GenomesProject/Analysis.ipynb) and [median centered Analysis notebook](1000GenomesProject/AnalysisCmedi.ipynb)
 It generates ~30G of the result data and it took ~3 hours to complete everything on a HPC.
-The replication doesn't need and HPC but it would take too much time otherwise.
+The replication doesn't need HPC but it would take too much time otherwise.
 I use [this module](https://github.com/enesdilber/pyslurm) to send jobs to the cluster.
 But all `srun.run(<terminal job>)` can be replaced by `! <terminal job>`.
 In this repository we only published a small amount of those results.
 Here is a skecth of our data analysis pipeline:
 1. First we estimated population size histories of 26 populations by using a piecewise constant population size [model](https://github.com/enesdilber/bim/blob/9cd8fd027d4d242e77856b7c102eec945ec68381/utils.py#L427).
 You can access the notebook
 [here](Population_Size_Estimates.ipynb).
 1. Then we calculated the statistics and estimated our splitting parameters using this [module](https://github.com/enesdilber/bim).
 We used 10kb window sizes with 5kb stride.
-1. We caclulated avarage statistics for each window to understand which populations diverge from others.
+1. For median centered versions (this is useful to detect populaiton spesific selection), we caclulated avarage statistics for each window to understand which populations diverge from others.
 We use this to eliminate shared signals among human populations.
 Later we call this variables `<stat>Cmedi` or `<stat>Cmean`.
-1. For a statistic caclculated on a chromosome and a population, we apply a [change point detection](https://centre-borelli.github.io/ruptures-docs/code-reference/detection/pelt-reference/) to isolate the spikes.
+1. For a statistic calculated on a chromosome and a population, we apply a [change point detection](https://centre-borelli.github.io/ruptures-docs/code-reference/detection/pelt-reference/) to isolate the spikes.
 This reduces the noise and helps us to understand the length of the region that experience the selection.
 1. We will estimate the average statistic each of these segments estimated by change point detection.
 But variance of the average statistic also has